medavidallsop/old-post-notice/readme.txt

 License: GNU General Public License v3.0
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Automatically display a customizable notice on posts older than a set number of days - warn readers and keep content fresh.
+Automatically display a customizable notice on posts older than a set number of days.

 == Description ==

-**Automatically display a customizable notice on posts older than a set number of days - warn readers and keep content fresh.**
+**Automatically display a customizable notice on posts older than a set number of days.**

 Keep your readers informed about outdated content with the Old Post Notice WordPress plugin.
 Perfect for blogs and websites with extensive archives, it automatically displays a customizable notice on posts older than a set number of days.

 Ideal for managing archived posts, alerting visitors, and improving content engagement.

 = Benefits =

 1. **Inform Readers About Outdated Content**
 Use the Old Post Notice plugin to alert visitors when a post is older than a set number of days, helping maintain trust and improve user experience on blogs and websites.

-2. **Manage Archived Posts**
-Access a comprehensive dashboard page that lists all posts displaying the old post notice, giving you complete visibility and control over your archive content management.

-3. **Highlight Time-Sensitive Information**
+2. **Highlight Time-Sensitive Information**
 Perfect for news blogs, tutorials, or guides where information can become outdated.
 The notice can include the post's published or modified date to provide context.

+3. **Manage Archived Posts**
+Access a comprehensive dashboard page that lists all posts displaying the old post notice, giving you complete visibility and control over your archive content management.

 4. **Improve Blog Engagement**
 Encourage readers to explore newer posts by clearly marking older content, increasing page views and engagement on your site.